-Figure 102 Configuration > Object > Certificate > My Certificates
+Figure 129 Configuration > Object > Certificate > My Certificates

 My Certificates Trust ed Certificates

-PKI Storage Spac e in Use
+PKI Storage Space in Use

 10.581% used

-My Certificates So etting
+My Certificates Set tting

-🖸 Add 📝 Edit 👕 Remove Gobject Reference •
+🖸 Add 🖉 Edit 🖠 Remove 🖷 Object Reference •

 Name • Туре Subject lssuer Valid From Valid To

 1 default SELF CN = wax620d-6 CN = wax620d-6 2022-05-12 12:00: 2032-05-09 12:00:

- 🖣 Page  of 1 🕨 ▶ Show 50 viter ns Displaying 1 - 1 of 1
+ 🖣 🗍 Page 1 of 1 🕨 ▶ Show 50 viter ns Displaying 1 - 1 of 1

-In nport Refresh
+Im nport Refresh

-LABEL DESCRIPTION PKI Storage Space in Use This bar displays the percentage of the Zyxel Device's PKI storage space that is currently in use.
-When the storage space is almost full, you should consider deleting expired or unnecessary certificates before adding more certificates.
-My Certificates Sett ngs Add Click this to go to the screen where you can have the Zyxel Device generate a certificate or a certification request.
+LABEL DESCRIPTION PKI Storage Space in Use This bar displays the percentage of the Zyxel Device's PKI storage space that is currently in u When the storage space is almost full, you should consider deleting expired or unnecessary certificates before adding more certificates.
+My Certificates Sett ings Add Click this to go to the screen where you can have the Zyxel Device generate a ce certification request.
 Edit Double-click an entry or select it and click Edit to open a screen with an in-depth list of information about the certificate.
-Remove The Zyxel Device keeps all of your certificates unless you specifically delete them.
-Uploading a new firmware or default configuration file does not delete your certificates.
-To remove an entry, select it and click Remove .
-The Zyxel Device confirms you want to remove it before doing so.
+RemoveThe Zyxel Device keeps all of your certificates unless you specifically delete them. new firmware or default configuration file does not delete your certificates.
+To rementry, select it and click Remove .
+The Zyxel Device confirms you want to remove it doing so.
 Subsequent certificates move up by one when you take this action.
-Object Reference You cannot delete certificates that any of the Zyxel Device's features are configured to use.
-Select an entry and click Object Reference to open a screen that shows which settings use the entry.
+Object Reference You cannot delete certificates that any of the Zyxel Device's features are config Select an entry and click Object Reference to open a screen that shows which so the entry.
 This field displays the certificate index number.
 The certificates are listed in alphabetical order.
 Name This field displays the name used to identify this certificate.
-It is recommended that you give each certificate a unique name. Туре This field displays what kind of certificate this is.
+It is recommended to each certificate a unique name. Туре This field displays what kind of certificate this is.
 REQ represents a certification request and is not yet a valid certificate.
 Send a certification request to a certification authority, which then issues a certificate.
 Use the My Certificate Import screen to import the certificate and replace the request.
 SELF represents a self-signed certificate.
 CERT represents a certificate issued by a certification authority.
 Subject This field displays identifying information about the certificate's owner, such as CN (Common Name), OU (Organizational Unit or department), O (Organization or company) and C (Country).
 It is recommended that each certificate have unique subject information.

-Table 66 Configuration > Object > Certificate > My Certificates
+Table 75 Configuration > Object > Certificate > My Certificates